PSMGoossens/tmc-comet/README.markdown

 See `tmc-comet-server/src/main/java/.../ServerMain.java` for additional settings.

-Integration tests can be run by doing `mvn integration-test`.
+Integration tests can be run by doing `mvn verify`.